forcedotcom/go-soql/README.md

 Following are supported parameters:

 ```
     fieldName // is the parameter to be used to specify the name of the field in underlying Salesforce object.
-It should be used with all tags listed above other than selectClause, whereClause and selectChild.
+It can be used with all tags listed above other than selectClause and whereClause.
     tableName // is the parameter to be used to specify the name of the table of underlying Salesforce Object.
-It shouldbe be used only with selectClause
+It can be be used only with selectClause.

 ```

+If `fieldName` and `tableName` parameters are not provided then the name of the field will be used as default.

 Lets take a look at one example of a simple non-nested struct and how it can be used to construct a soql query: